 Insane Troll Logic: Monokuma's claims that he isn't at all morally responsible for any murders that occur (logically dubious from the start) cross into pure insanity when he says at the end of the Chapter 4 trial that leaving a fake suicide note next to the scene of the suicide doesn't qualify as planting false evidence or misleading anyone trying to find the killer.

 Kuwata engages in this during the demo trial, being as convinced as Fukawa that Naegi is the killer (see Hesitation Equals Dishonesty); during the demo of the Machine-Gun Talk Battle he's not wildly denying his guilt but wildly insisting on Naegi's.
+Surprisingly enough, he isn't the killer (it's strongly implied to be Yamada).

 When the students are trying to figure out what Kirigiri claims is so significant about Fujisaki's jersey, Ishimaru decides that it means the culprit's jersey was the same color.
 This inadvertently sets up the culprit, who tries to clear themselves using this logic by saying theirs is a different color and instead falls into the I Never Said It Was Poison trap.